 I like to take a clean microfiber cloth at the end to remove the last bit of surface purifier that may be left to ensure the surface is dry.

 Make sure no particles of dust or other debris makes their way onto either surface, especially after you have applied thermal paste.
 You can even use a little compressed air to ensure the area is dust-free before applying the thermal paste.

 After the CPU is clean and dry, you’re ready to apply the new thermal paste.
 Here’s how:

 - Apply the thermal paste onto the center of the central processing unit’s lid.
 You don’t need a lot of paste: a pea-sized amount will suffice.
 This lid also called an integrated heat spreader, is the heat sink that distributes heat from the processor to the CPU cooler.
-If your paste came with an applicator, you could use this tool to spread the paste out evenly before clamping the heat sink down.
+If your paste comes with an applicator, you could use this tool to spread the paste out evenly before clamping the heat sink down.

 - Place the cooler onto the CPU.
 You should do this with enough force that the cooler doesn’t slide around but gently enough that you don’t cause any damage.